adityamandal-Developer/HyperShop/README.md

 # Grull-Assignment Front-end

-HyperShop is a web app where users can shop for computer accessories with a modern web experience
+[HypweShop](https://hyper-shop.vercel.app/) is a web app where users can shop for computer accessories with a modern web experience

 ## Features

 - parallax scrolling
 - 3d card
-- Add items to the cart
+- Add items to cart
 - update (add or remove) the items within the cart
 - data saved in local storage so it doesn't get lost while refresh
 - clean yet modern design to enhance user experience